-Join us for a Virtual Open House on Wednesday, January 27 from 6:00–7:00 p.m.
-We’ll talk about how Ashwood students make the transition to high school and some of the qualities and capacities they carry with them that help them thrive.
-A high school teacher and an alumnus or two will be on hand to help answer your questions.
-For information or to receive a videoconference link for the January virtual open house email: email@example.com or call 207-236-8021.
+Join us for a Virtual Open House on Wednesday, April 28 from 6:00–7:00 p.m.
+For information or to receive a videoconference link for the March virtual open house email: email@example.com or call 207-236-8021.
+All are welcome!

 Ashwood Waldorf School is an independent, pre-K through eighth grade learning community.
 Ashwood offers a rigorous, classical education structured around the stages of human development.
 Our professional faculty is devoted to challenging and engaging each student through a curriculum that integrates science and mathematics with literature, history, and the arts.
 Ashwood graduates are vibrant, balanced and confident individuals with the initiative to learn, adapt, and thrive in a changing world.

 Our early-childhood teachers create a warm, caring atmosphere that nurtures each child’s initiative through creative play and fosters healthy social experiences.

 Central to Ashwood’s philosophy is a desire to honor childhood and make learning joyful.
 Individual achievement gives way to the quality of our students’ relationships with their teachers and classmates.